alanrob17/technical-blog/content/post/sharing-files-between-windows-and-hyper-v.md

 ## Guest and Host networking

-On our Linux server both the guest and host must be on the same network.
+On our Linux server both the guest and host must be on the same network for SMB/CIFS file sharing to work.
 We use the Default Switch option on Hyper-V to allow this to happen.

 ![Default Switch settings](/images/default-switch.jpg "Default Switch settings")

-It is important to note that both the host and guest must be on same network for SMB/CIFS file sharing to work.

 ### Mounting the Shared Folder on Guest